albertossilva/flowie/README.md

 - [x] Accept generators on pipe/split
 - [x] Accept async generators on pipe/split
 - [x] Context Parameter
-- [x] add Debug library calls and debugger statemete to flows
+- [x] add Debug library calls and debugger statement to flows
+- [ ] Reporting (timePerFunction, numberOfCalls, slowestExecution, AvgExecution, fastestExecution)
+- [ ] Event Emitter
 - [ ] Validate function names on prepared
 - [ ] add Flags (actAsGenerator, actAsAsync) on .pipe/.split in order to be able to receive functions that returns `() => Promise.resolve()` or iterators `() => { [Symbol.iterator]: () => {} }`
 - [ ] Validate flow declaration on prepared mode
 - [ ] Detect recursion flowie on runtime
 - [ ] Validate parameteres on FlowItems
-- [ ] Reporting (timePerFunction, numberOfCalls, slowestExecution, AvgExecution, fastestExecution )
 - [ ] Error Handling (interrupt flow or not)
 - [ ] Backpressure for generator
 - [ ] Batching***
 - [ ] Limit concurrency on split
-- [ ] Event Emitter
 - [ ] Enhance reports (custom prepared, log input/output)
 - [ ] Filter flowItem (FlowItem that 'stop' current flow or subFlow)
 - [ ] Report flowItem (bypass argument, but is called)